PierreBeucher/ansible.training.crafteo.io/galaxy.md

 # Use roles with Ansible Galaxy

-[Ansible Galaxy](https://galaxy.ansible.com) provides roles maintained by community which can easily be installed and used in playbooks.
+[Ansible Galaxy](https://galaxy.ansible.com) provides roles maintained by the Ansible community and open-sourced.
+They can easily be installed and used in playbooks.

 ## Install role globally

-Writing and maintaining an Ansible role may be complex.
-Instead of re-writing code that probably already exists somewhere, let's use a role available in the community to manage our Apache server:
+Let's use an Apache role from Ansible Galaxy to install and configure our Apache server:

 - Search for the Apache role in Ansible Galaxy maintained by `geerlingguy`
 - Install the role on your machine
 - Update your `playbook.yml` to use this role instead of our own `apache` role

 Run your playbook and check everything is working.
 You should see a few more tasks being run - do not hesitate to visit the role's source code to see how it's done!

 ## Override role's default configuration